Difference between Pipes and Tubes

 For a ASME/ANSI B 36.10 Welded and Seamless Wrought Steel Pipe the inside diameter - ID - of a NPS 2 inches pipe with

-Since the outside diameter of a single nominal pipe size is kept constant the inside diameter of a pipe will depend on the "schedule" or the thickness of the pipe.
-The schedule and the actual thickness of a pipe varies with the size of the pipe.
+Since the outside diameter of a single nominal pipe size is kept constant the inside diameter of a pipe depends on the "schedule" - or the thickness - of the pipe.
+The schedule and actual thickness of a pipe varies with size of the pipe.

 It is common to identify pipes in inches by using NPS or "Nominal Pipe Size".
 The metric equivalent is called DN or "diametre nominel".
-The metric designations conform to International Standards Organization (ISO) usage and apply to all plumbing, natural gas, heating oil, and miscellaneous piping used in buildings.
-The use of NPS does not conform to American Standard pipe designations where the term NPS means "National Pipe Thread Straight".
+The metric designations conform to International Standards Organization (ISO) usage and apply to all plumbing, natural gas, heating oil, and in addition to miscellaneous piping used in buildings.
+Note - the use of NPS does not conform to American Standard pipe designations where the term NPS means "National Pipe Thread Straight".

-Nominal Bore (NB) may be specified under British standards classifications along with schedule (wall thickness).
+Nominal Bore (NB) may be specified under British standards classifications along with schedule or wall thickness.

-The tolerances are looser to pipes compared with tubes and they are often less expensive to produce.
+The tolerances are looser to pipes compared with tubes and pipes are often less expensive to produce than tubes.

 Tubes